Skip to content

 How does the Agent handle returns, recalls, and reversal of payments after release?

 Payment finality varies sharply by rail and matters for both accounting derecognition and operational recovery.
 ACH supports return codes (R01-R85 under NACHA Operating Rules) for up to 60 days for consumer accounts (R10 unauthorised debit) and up to 2 banking days for most return reasons; the originating company can also request reversal under limited conditions (duplicate, wrong amount, wrong date) within 5 banking days under NACHA Rule Article Two.
 Fedwire is final and irrevocable on confirmation - the only remedy is the Federal Reserve E-payments Return Process which requires receiving-bank cooperation and is discretionary.
 RTP and FedNow are final and irrevocable on confirmation per The Clearing House and Federal Reserve scheme rules - the only remedy is request-for-return-of-funds initiated by the sending bank, which the receiving bank may decline.
 SEPA SCT supports return through R-transactions for up to 5 business days (recall-of-payment) but only with sending-bank approval.
 SEPA SCT Inst is final and irrevocable on confirmation - same as RTP and FedNow.
-The Agent records expected-finality at release time and routes return-attempts to the appropriate process; under IFRS 9 Para 3.3.1 + ASC 405-20 the Agent posts derecognition only on confirmed payment, not on file initiation, so returns within the same accounting period reverse cleanly without restatement.
-For returns crossing period-end, the Agent flags for IAS 8 / ASC 250 evaluation by the Journal Entry Agent.
+The Agent records expected-finality at release time and routes return-attempts to the appropriate process; under IFRS 9 Para 3.3.1 (and ASC 405-20 in US GAAP) the Agent posts derecognition only on confirmed payment, not on file initiation, so returns within the same accounting period reverse cleanly without restatement.
+For returns crossing period-end, the Agent flags for IAS 8 or ASC 250 evaluation by the Journal Entry Agent.

 What Happens Next?